ADAMSINSUAT/Projects/README.md

 # Adam-Sinsuat

 Depedendencies:
-"*"React-Redux
+*React-Redux
-"*"ReduxJS Toolkit
+*ReduxJS Toolkit
-"*"Axios
-"*"SheetJS-Style
+*Axios
+*SheetJS-Style

 This project is about retrieving data from an api: "https://jsonplaceholder.typicode.com/posts", and then display the response data to the UI.
 It also features reduxjs toolkit for easy manipulation of states and data.
 Axios is used for API calls.
 And SheetJS-Style is used for designing the Excel File and for exporting it.

-Steps:
+## Steps:
-  1.)
-Get the data from the "https://jsonplaceholder.typicode.com/posts" url using the getDataAPI slice.
+1. Get the data from the "https://jsonplaceholder.typicode.com/posts" url using the getDataAPI slice.
-  2.)
-Store the response data in the userData slice array of object 3.)
-Display the userData's data array of object in the APIDisplay component 4.)
-Export the data userData's data array of object into the ExportExcel component's excelData props 5.)
-Click the ExportExcel's button component to export the data from the APIDisplay component and save it as an Excel File.
+2. Store the response data in the userData slice array of object
+3. Display the userData's data array of object in the APIDisplay component
+4. Export the data userData's data array of object into the ExportExcel component's excelData props
+5. Click the ExportExcel's button component <DOWNLOAD AS USERDATA EXCEL> to export the data from the APIDisplay component and save it as an Excel File.

   The data from the url: